apache/echarts-handbook/contents/en/application/chart-types/bar/basic-bar.md

 # Basic Bar Chart

-Bar Chart(Bar graph), is a chart that presents the comparisons among discrete data.
+Bar Chart, is a chart that presents the comparisons among discrete data.
 The length of the bars is proportional related to the categorical data.

 To set the bar chart, you need to set the `name` of `series` as `'bar'`.